Gabriella439/slides/regex/regex.md

 * Non-deterministic finite automata
 * Mathematical API
 * Improving efficiency in pure Haskell
-* **Improving efficiency using C**
+* **Conclusions**

-* Conclusions
+# Conclusions

+* Typed, elegant, and efficient: pick 3!
+* I'll eventually polish and release this code as a Haskell library
+* Teaser: For more restricted state machines we can go **much** faster

+I've included additional slides for the teaser

 # We can beat `grep`!

-We have the technology: [Data-Parallel Finite-State Machines](http://research.microsoft.com/pubs/208237/asplos302-mytkowicz.pdf)
+We have the technology: [Data-Parallel Finite-State Machines](http://research.mi crosoft.com/pubs/208237/asplos302-mytkowicz.pdf)

 I've only implemented a subset of the paper: